cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 cy.get('[data-cy="file-input"]').attachFile('data.json')
 ```

-You can read more about uploading files [here](https://github.com/cypress-io/cypress/issues/170).
+You can read more about uploading files in [this issue](https://github.com/cypress-io/cypress/issues/170).

 ## <Icon name="angle-right"></Icon> What is the projectId for?